BioDivHealth/rodent-zoonoses/README.md

 -   Start writing manuscript intro/methods
 -   Add citations from data used and useful citations to Zotero (Ana :white_check_mark:)
 -   Find way to host GLC files online that can interface with R
--   Add interesting plots/infographics to Rmarkdown manuscript - Ana working on this
+-   Add interesting plots/infographics to Rmarkdown manuscript - Ana working on
 -   Improve existing plots and figures (in folder) to publishable quality
 -   Write script for GLC around coordinates - harry working on
 -   Check extracted studies for inclusion